Confidentiality & Medical Records

 If You Wish The Practice To Handle The Complaint

 Please write or email (email@example.com) to Complaints Manager.

 Alternatively a complaints form can be collected from reception and a staff member will explain the procedure to you.
 The staff will ensure that your concerns are dealt with promptly.
 It will be a great help if you are specific as possible about your complaint.

-If You Wish The Care Trust Plus To Handle The Complaint
+If You Wish your local integrated care board (ICB) To Handle The Complaint

 What Will We Do?

 We will acknowledge receipt of your complaint within three working days of receipt and aim to have investigated your complaint within twenty working days.
 We shall then be in a position to offer you an explanation in writing, or a meeting with the people involved.
 On investigation we shall aim to:

 Establish what happened and what went wrong;